What causes a gap in your front teeth?

 Teeth gap problems can occur during orthodontic treatment.
 For example, when your jaw is small during orthodontics, you may develop gaps if you remove the brace early or do not wear a retainer after treating the braces.
 Diastema (a gap or space between the teeth) treatment options vary from patient to patient.
 Tooth spacing is usually treated with orthodontics or composite resins, or a combination of veneers or crowns.

-We call this spacing issue or gap teeth when you have extra space between two or more of your teeth.
-Diastema (a gap or space between the teeth) is common for children and adults teeth.
-An imbalance in the relationship between the jaw and the teeth' size causes Diastema.
-If a tooth is missing or too small, adjacent teeth will move to fill one gap, creating a new space.
+If there is extra space between two or more of your teeth, this is called a spacing problem or gap tooth.
+Diastema is common among children's and adults' teeth.
+An imbalance in the jaw-tooth size relationship causes Diastema.
+Also, if a tooth is missing or too small, adjacent teeth will move to fill the space and create a new gap.

 Mr. A came to us because he had small teeth and spaces in the upper front teeth.
-He always wanted to have a whiter, fuller smile without gaps and openings between his teeth.
+He always wanted a whiter, fuller smile without gaps and openings between his teeth.
 We offered two options.
 One was to do braces, close the gaps as much as possible, attach veneers, or lengthen and straighten teeth without braces using porcelain veneers.
 Either option requires the attachment of dental veneers.

 Having braces before attaching veneers prevents the teeth from spreading wide and contains the space between the teeth from becoming too large.
 And if we try to close the gap only with dental veneers, the veneer size needs to be more significant, leading to disproportionate teeth size.